-Dr. Logan graduated summa cum laude from KSU with her B.S. in Speech Pathology and Audiology.
+Dr. Dainton graduated summa cum laude from KSU with her B.S. in Speech Pathology and Audiology.
 She obtained her Doctorate of Audiology at the Northeast Ohio Au.D.
 Consortium (NOAC) and received the 2017 Lagler Award for outstanding graduate students.
-She completed her 4th-year audiology externship at the Providence Speech and Hearing Center in Orange, CA. Following her externship, Dr. Logan joined the Clarke Hearing Center team in June 2017.
+She completed her 4th-year audiology externship at the Providence Speech and Hearing Center in Orange, CA. Following her externship, Dr. Dainton joined the Clarke Hearing Center team in June 2017.

 “I enjoy being part of the Clarke Hearing Center team and helping to provide patient-centered audiological care for children, adults and their families!”

 “My interest in audiology began with a childhood friendship with a girl who was deaf or hard of hearing.
 She inspired me to learn more about this ever-changing field.
 Today, my husband is an audiologist who has severe hearing loss.
 Sharing a life with people who are deaf or hard of hearing has provided me a view of the unique challenges that someone with hearing loss may encounter and the out-of-the-box solutions they may need.”